quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 * The Key Sequence is the 8 bit identifier to retrieve the token key and IV.

-* The AEAD IV, is a 96 bit sequence number maintained by configuration agent, and incremented by one after each key updating, its initial value can be an arbitrary random value.
+* The AEAD IV, is a 96 bit data which produced by implementer's custom AEAD IV derivation function.

 * The AEAD nonce, N, is formed by combining the AEAD IV with the 96 bit unique token number, the exclusive OR of the unique token number and the